aevilla160/hpc_docs/docs/policy.md

 ## University policies
 1. All PIs must fill and sign the export control [form](https://ucmerced.app.box.com/s/e6pmv4cv59tz76aat5re1kzvg23c0s09) before using clusters (MERCED and Pinnacles).
 2. All users are responsible for following University of California's "[Electronic Communication Policy](https://it.ucmerced.edu/sites/it.ucmerced.edu/files/wp-content/uploads/2017/11/acceptable-use-policy.pdf)" related to computing and electronics.
 These include but not limited to tolerance, civility, and respect for diversity of background, gender, ethnicity, race, religion, political beliefs, sexual orientation, and physical abilities.
+For more policies and guidelines, please visit [here](https://it.ucmerced.edu/oit-policies-guidelines).

 ## Cluster jobs